East Carolina University Patent Policy

 Greater than $101,000 net receipts received: 40% to Inventor(s), 15% to Department(s), 5% to School / College(s), 30% to Invention Management Fund, 10% to Division of Research & Graduate Studies

 4.3.
 Applicable laws, regulations or provisions of grants or contracts may, however, require that a lesser share be paid to the Inventor(s).
-In the case of co-Inventors, each percentage share described in this paragraph as due a sole inventor shall be subdivided equally among the co-Inventors unless all the co-Inventors provide the University a written instrument signed by each of them allocating ownership among them other than in equal shares.
-In no event shall the share payable to the Inventor(s) in the aggregate by the University be less than 15% of gross royalties received by the University.
+In the case of co-Inventors, each percentage share described in Section 4 as due a sole inventor shall be subdivided equally among the co-Inventors unless all the co-Inventors provide the University a written instrument signed by each of them allocating ownership among them other than in equal shares.
+In no event shall the share payable to the Inventor(s) in the aggregate by the University, pursuant to Section 4.2, be less than 15% of gross royalties received by the University.

 4.4.
 To the extent practicable and consistent with State and University budget policies, amounts allocated to the University pursuant to the above chart will be dedicated to support University scientific research, development, commercialization and education activities.